ketankartoza/bims-website/docs/src/developer-workflow.md

 1. Title: it must be precise, clear, and as explicit as possible.
 2. Description: it should be straightforward but sufficient to describe the exact scope of work and the desired outcome.
 You can share a screenshot or a gif of the application as an additional explanation in the description.
-You can as well include other tickets or PR as a reference.
+You can also include other tickets or a PR as a reference.
 3. Tag or label: this is optional but can be very beneficial.
 A ticket can have multiple labels like:
      * **bug**: something isn't working
      * **enhancement**: new feature or request
      * **Dashboards**: the key development is on the dashboard
      * **Data upload**: the key development is on data upload
      * etc.
 4. Size: it is a label to set the time required to achieve a task or a ticket.
      * **SIZE 2** means you need to spend 2 hours to complete a task
-     * **SIZE 5** means 5 hours
+     * **SIZE 5** means 5 hours are required.

 ##### Project board

-It is a feature of GitHub that you can use to organize tickets and track the work that needs to be done on the project.
-Project Board is used as well to manage workflow across a repository.
-You can create a Project Board for a specific feature work on a project or even a sprint and release.
+A Project Board is a feature of GitHub that you can use to organize tickets and track the work that needs to be done on the project.
+The Project Board is also used to manage workflow across a repository.
+You can create a Project Board for a specific feature, work on a project, or even a sprint and release.

 ![project](img/project.png)

-The project board comprises issues, pull requests, and notes that are categorized as cards in columns.
+The Project Board is comprised of issues, pull requests, and notes that are categorized as cards in columns.
 You can customize columns on the board based on your process.
 You can drag and drop cards to reorder them in a column or move them to a different column.
-A column represents a status.
+A column represents the status of an issue.

 ![](img/project_board.png)